Computing tropical points and tropical links: Computing tropical starting points

 \section{Computing tropical starting points}

-In this section, we use Algorithm~\ref{alg:tropicalPoint0} to compute non-trivial points on higher-dimensional tropical varieties, which we do by reducing the dimension to zero by intersecting with random hyperplanes.
-Moreover, we will use the algorithm to sample random maximal Gr\"obner cones on the tropical Grassmannians $\mathcal G_{3,7}, \mathcal G_{4,7}, \mathcal G_{3,8}, \mathcal G_{4,8}$ and show that the latter two have maximal cones which are not simplicial.
+In this section, we use Algorithm~\ref{alg:tropicalPoint0} to compute points on higher-dimensional tropical varieties.
+This is done by reducing the dimension to zero by intersecting with randomly chosen hyperplanes.
+Moreover, we will use the algorithm to sample random maximal Gr\"obner cones on the tropical Grassmannians $\mathcal G_{3,7}, \mathcal G_{4,7}, \mathcal G_{3,8}, \mathcal G_{4,8}$ and show that the latter two are not simplicial.